Technology and Human Communication

 Less Face Time

-We use our computer to bank, shop online, we no longer talk to the tellers, or to the store clerks.
-We monitor our children’s process via the school’s intranet, we have less face to face communication with the teachers or other parents.
+When we monitor our children’s process via the school’s portal, we have less face to face communication with the teachers or other parents.

 When we email other employees, we may have less face time with them.